 ASLMS Research Grant

 The American Society for Laser Medicine and Surgery (ASLMS) supports research projects designed to foster the development and use of lasers and other related technologies in medical and surgical applications.
-While the best research projects will be given priority for funding, a concerted effort will be made to award a balance of basic science and clinical research.
 Learn more about the ASLMS Research Fund and its contributors.

 WHAT TYPES OF RESEARCH PROJECTS RECEIVE GRANTS?